X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim05loadingmodel.md

 * The model is scaled down with a factor 0.0005, making it 2000 times smaller!
 * Furthermore, the model is rotated over Pi radians (Pi radians equal 180 degrees).
-* Finally, the Model is moved to position (19,12,-5) in our 3D city, just in order to make sure it is not inside a building.
+* Finally, the Model is moved to position (19,12,-5) in our 3D city, just to make sure it is not inside a building.

-The second difference, is that you need to take the Bone matrices of the Model into account, so that the different parts of the Model are rendered at their correct positions.
+The second difference is that you need to take the Bone matrices of the Model into account, so that the different parts of the Model are rendered at their correct positions.

 The remainder of the method configures the effect to render the Model.
 Since the vertices of our xwing only contain Color information, we use the **Colored** technique to render it.